 I am always amazed that many overweight and obese people will seriously consider their doctor's advice to lose weight for back pain relief, but will scoff at the recommendation of losing weight under threat of possible imminent death.
 This speaks volumes as to the true misery of ongoing dorsalgia.

 Let’s forget back and neck pain for a moment (that would be nice to be able to do, right?)
-Instead let’s focus on your general health.
+Instead let’s focus on your general health:

 Obesity is the greatest risk to your very life.
+Obesity will reduce the quality and quantity of your life.

 Obesity is a primary contributing factor for diabetes, hypertension, heart attack and stroke.
 Obesity kills more people than any disease.